CodeverDotDev/codever/README.md

 Codingpedia bookmarks - Backend REST API
 ========================================

-Backend REST API developed with NodeJS/ExpressJS to support the [https://bookmarks.codingpedia.org](https://bookmarks.codingpedia.org/).
+Backend REST API supporting [https://bookmarks.codingpedia.org](https://bookmarks.codingpedia.org/).

 This project is developed with the MEAN stack, featuring [MongoDB](https://docs.mongodb.com/manual/), [ExpressJS](https://expressjs.com/en/api.html), [Angular](https://angular.io/docs/ts/latest/) and [NodeJS](https://nodejs.org/en/docs/).
 The authentication and authorization on the website are taken care of via [Keycloak](http://www.keycloak.org/).
 As you can imagine is some setup required for development, but it's quite easy and straight forward.